MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 * The ability to run [XAML builds](/previous-versions/visualstudio/visual-studio-2013/ms181709(v=vs.120)).
 * The ability to roll back to a previous VM image version.
 You always use the latest version.

-If Microsoft-hosted agents don't meet your needs, then you can deploy your own [self-hosted agents](agents.md#install) or use [scale set agents](scale-set-agents.md).
+If Microsoft-hosted agents don't meet your needs, then you can deploy your own [self-hosted agents](agents.md#install), use [scale set agents](scale-set-agents.md), or [Managed DevOps Pools agents](../../managed-devops-pools/index.yml).

 ## FAQ